Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

     - The game starts with three lives.
     - One game life is gained every 50 score points.
     - Maximum of three lives can be gained at once.
-    - If the player fails to click on a target or fails to click target on time,  one game life will be deducted.
+    - If the player fails to click on a target or fails to click target on time, one game life will be deducted and the black object will spawn.
     - Losing all lives means game over.
 # [&#8686;](#Top)
 ## **Game Logic**